cloudfoundry/haproxy-boshrelease/ci/README.md

 ***Note August 2022***: There is currently a mismatch between current Docker / Docker for Mac distributions and the way the `docker-cpi` for BOSH works.
 Running BOSH and thus the acceptance tests with the scripts as they are in this repository is currently not possible, but is being worked on.

+The acceptance test validation (`acceptance-tests-pr`) in the Concourse pipeline can be used in the interim.
+It is enabled by setting the `run-ci` label on a PR.

 ### Version Autobumps for Dependencies

 The HAProxy BOSH release contains various software bundles that comprise the release.
 These software bundles are retrieved from the respective web sites or GitHub, as applicable.